Artigupta18/llm-powered-rinsight-scraper-analyzer/README.md

 1. Scraping Articles
 Scrape insights articles from KPMG websites.
 Extract key information such as:
-1. Title
+a.
+Title
-2. Article URL
+b.
+Article URL
-3. title_description
+c. title_description
-4. Content (Full text)
+d.
+Content (Full text)
-5. pdf_content: If an article has an associated PDF, download the PDF and extract its content.
+e. pdf_content: If an article has an associated PDF, download the PDF and extract its content.

 2. Comparative Analysis
 Utilize AI and ML models along with Prompt Engineering to analyze and compare the content.